leonardosete/meu-dash/CODE_AUDIT.md

 * **Solution:**
     1. Break down the function into smaller, more focused functions, each with a single responsibility (e.g., one for generating CSVs, one for generating detail pages, etc.).
     2. This refactoring will be easier after implementing the service layer.

+    *Note: The new unit tests provide a good starting point for testing the smaller functions that will be extracted from the god function.*